 2 -Weight Pockets

-The tanks is the heaviest part of your diving gear and therefore the most decisive part about your trim.
+The tank is the heaviest part of your diving gear and therefore the most decisive part about your trim.
 When assembling your gear you must decide at which level you locate the tank:

 Now that you have distributed your weight well, you only need to give a little help with your body to get the perfect trim.
 While the position of your body is not decisive, it is an important element in maintaining a good balance when you are diving.
 Somehow, what you are looking for is a position very similar to the one used for sky diving.The position when diving should be relax and comfortable.
 If you feel pain or your body is in tension you are doing something wrong.
 Relax your muscles, let go and your body will do the rest.